Is Pesto Healthy?

 Except for cigarettes and illegal drugs, you can enjoy almost anything guilt-free, as long as you consume it in moderation and as part of a balanced diet that includes plants, protein, complex starches, unsaturated fats, and a little dairy.

-Our recommended portion size of 50g of pesto per person contains less than 200 calories, which is about the same as two slices of bread.
-Most importantly, though, pesto contains ingredients that are known to help lower cholesterol and is beneficial for cardiovascular health, good skin, and cell health.
+Our recommended portion size of 50g of pesto per person contains less than 200 calories, about the same as two slices of bread.
+Most importantly, though, pesto includes ingredients that are known to help lower cholesterol and benefit cardiovascular health, good skin, and cell health.
 We would consider that a pretty healthy sauce, wouldn't you?

-It's true that eating large amounts of pesto every day can lead to weight gain.
+Eating large amounts of pesto every day can indeed lead to weight gain.
 It could also introduce too much salt into your diet, which is known to contribute to high blood pressure, strokes, and heart disease.
 However, in moderation, pesto is perfectly healthy and can easily grace your table once or twice a week without you having to lose any sleep over it.